 Chelated minerals can usually be identified by the suffixes added to their chemical names.
 For example:

 - Iron glycinate (amino acid, glycine)

 Easier to Absorb

-Unfortunately, they can also cost more than five times the price of non-chelated minerals.1
+But they can also cost more than five times more than non-chelated minerals.3

 The Bottom Line

-Chelated minerals should be considered a welcome addition to any dog food product.
+In general, chelated minerals should be considered a welcome addition to most dog food recipes.
 And their presence on an ingredients list can also be a tip-off you’re considering a better quality dog food.